Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

 Final Thoughts: Don’t Give Up on Your Plant

 Root rot is scary.
-That first moment when you see those black, mushy roots and smell that awful smell—it’s easy to think your plant is beyond saving.
+That first moment when you see those black, mushy roots and smell that awful smell — it’s easy to think your plant is beyond saving.
+But here’s what I’ve learned: plants are resilient.
+With quick action and proper treatment, many can bounce back from even severe root rot.

 Remember the key steps:

-• Act fast—the earlier you catch it, the better
+• Act fast — the earlier you catch it, the better

-• Cut away ALL the rot—don’t leave any behind
+• Cut away ALL the rot — don’t leave any behind

 • Use hydrogen peroxide to kill remaining pathogens